 A Guide To Using Hashtags On Instagram For Small Businesses

-Small business owners need to get more return for their digital marketing efforts during the Coronavirus pandemic and so we turn to Instagram and specifically to Instagram hashtags.
+Small business owners are forever striving to get more return for their digital marketing efforts and so we turn to Instagram and specifically to Instagram hashtags.

 Instagram has been a huge success story since its launch in 2010, so much so there are now over 1 billion accounts and over 100 million photos or videos uploaded daily.
 It’s no surprise then that getting your content seen and discoverable by new audiences, as a small business, is hard.
 Hashtags can help – using relevant and targeted hashtags on your posts and stories is one of the best ways for new audiences to discover you, follow you, engage with you and do business with you.

 Here’s a handy guide to why hashtags are so important for small business owners on Instagram, along with some tips and tricks you could use to build an effective hashtag strategy.

 Hashtags collate and catalog content on Instagram so when a hashtag is clicked on from a post or in search it brings up a directory of all the photo and video content with this same hashtag.
 In short, hashtags are the search engine of Instagram.

 A profile has to be public for the hashtags to be visible to those who don’t already follow you and hashtags can only contain letters and numbers, so no special characters or spaces.
 You can use up to 30 hashtags on a post or 10 on a story.
 Not all 30 have to be used but the more you use the more likely the post will be seen and you’ll get that important engagement which the algorithms love.

 That being said shoehorning hashtags in is not a good look, so if it’s not relevant then don’t use it.
 For a cleaner look, post the hashtags in the first comment of the post rather than the caption- they will still be found!.